jasonzissman/chai-desktop/alexa.md

 # Idea
 Make an Aelxa skill that exposes command in REST API for a short time.
 For example:

-1. "Alexa, tell SmartFeed to turn on Netflix"
+1. "Alexa, tell chai to turn on Netflix"

 2. A object is stored in a datastore with content "turn on Netflix".
 It is associated with a specific user.